gardenia22/nanshu.wang/content/蘅芜/how_to_write_shortest_code_with_python.md

 ## Ternary in Python

 There is no ternary expression in Python, instead we have one-line if else.
-But there is a **dangerous** way to use bool operation as a proxy of ternary expression.
+But there is a ***dangerous*** way to use bool operation as a substitute of ternary expression.

     (condition)? v1:v2 #ternary expression
     v1 if condition else v2 #one-line if else condition and v1 or v2 #dangerous bool expression

-This is dangerous because this proxy is wrong when v1 has possible 0 value.
+This is dangerous because this substitute is actually ***wrong*** when v1 has possible 0 value.
 The right bool expression is:

     (condition and [v1] or [v2])[0].